 Past performance does not assure future returns.
 All investments carry risks, including that the value of investments may vary, future returns may differ from past returns, and that your capital is not guaranteed.
 This information has been prepared by Coolabah Capital Investments (Retail) Pty Limited ACN 153 555 867.
 It is general information only and is not intended to provide you with financial advice.
 You should not rely on any information herein in making any investment decisions.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
 The Product Disclosure Statement (PDS) and Target Market Determination (TMD) for the funds should be considered before deciding whether to acquire or hold units in it.
 A PDS and TMD for these products can be obtained by visiting www.coolabahcapital.com.
 Neither Coolabah Capital Investments (Retail) Pty Limited, Equity Trustees Limited nor their respective shareholders, directors and associated businesses assume any liability to investors in connection with any investment in the funds, or guarantees the performance of any obligations to investors, the performance of the funds or any particular rate of return.
 The repayment of capital is not guaranteed.
 Investments in the funds are not deposits or liabilities of any of the above-mentioned parties, nor of any Authorised Deposit-taking Institution.
-The funds are subject to investment risks, which could include delays in repayment and/or loss of income and capital invested.
-Past performance is not an indicator of nor assures any future returns or risks.
-Coolabah Capital Investments (Retail) Pty Limited (ACN 153 555 867) is an authorised representative (#000414337) of Coolabah Capital Institutional Investments Pty Ltd (AFSL 482238).
+The funds are subject to investment (Retail) Pty Limited (ACN 153 555 867) is an authorised representative (#000414337) of Coolabah Capital Investments Pty Ltd (AFSL 482238).
 Equity Trustees Ltd (AFSL 240975) is the Responsible Entity for these funds.
 Equity Trustees Ltd is a subsidiary of EQT Holdings Limited (ACN 607 797 615), a publicly listed company on the Australian Securities Exchange (ASX: EQT).
+A Target Market Determination (TMD) is a document which is required to be made available from 5 October 2021.
+It describes who this financial product is likely to be appropriate for (i.e. the target market), and an